michaelbaril/orderly/README.md

 ```

 you need to be aware that the `sortByKeys` method is part of the Smoothie
-package, not the Orderable package.
+package, not the Orderly package.
 If you don't want to require both packages,
 you can use the `setOrder` method instead:

 ```php